KenEucker/mongo-trapi/README.md

 ===========
 mongodb

+this project requires a local mongodb connection, the batch file expects that mongodb be installed in a folder in the root called mongodb create a folder in the working directory called 'data'

-create a folder in the working directory called 'data' run the batch script 'run mongo server.bat' that should start mongo and create a database for you in the /data folder
+*Windows: run the batch script 'WinStartMongo.bat' that should start mongo and create a database for you in the /data folder

 mongo-trapi